 Most organizations are unaware of the risks introduced to their corporate network, including insider threats from employees and trusted users.
 Good cybersecurity analytics tools help with discovery so corporations can take necessary precautions to remediate vulnerabilities.
 Cybersecurity analytics tools are also used in risk analysis, intrusion detection and incident response, threat intelligence and automation.
 Legal and law enforcement agencies use them to investigate threats and vulnerabilities in the aftermath of a data breach, and they can be used to show compliance with regulatory requirements.

 Benefits of Cybersecurity Analytics

-Every cybersecurity analytics platform should integrate well with an organisation's system to realise its benefits.
-Several monitoring tools are available, and many organisations believe that a Security Information and Event Management (SIEM) application is adequate for monitoring the network.
+Every cybersecurity analytics platform should integrate well with an organization’s system to realize its benefits.
+Several monitoring tools are available, and many organizations believe that a security information and event management (SIEM) application is adequate for monitoring the network.
 But, most SIEM tools are reactive and not proactive monitoring.
 A SIEM is still beneficial but is optimally beneficial in combination with analytics tools.

 A few benefits of using cybersecurity analytics include:

-Prioritisation of alerts.
+Prioritization of alerts.
 Not all threats are created the same.
 Some are critical and must be remediated quickly, and others are low-priority compared to a critical threat.
-Good cybersecurity analytics makes it easy for administrators to prioritise their efforts to minimise damage.
+Good cybersecurity analytics makes it easy for administrators to prioritize their efforts to minimize damage.

 ML-based threat intelligence.
 Automated threat intelligence is a form of cybersecurity used to scour the web for zero-day threats and understand the latest attacks in the wild.
 The machine-learning component enables cybersecurity analytics to keep administrators informed even when a specific threat hasn’t been seen in the wild yet.